Parable of the Fig Tree Life Lessons

 The Parable of the Fig Tree Cursed by Jesus

-The third Parable of the Fig Tree is really not a parable, but an actual event regarding a fig tree.
+The third Parable of the Fig Tree is not a parable per se, but an actual event regarding a fig tree.
 In this story of the Fig Tree Cursed by Jesus, Jesus curses the fig tree that has no fruit.

-There are life lessons for us to be taken from it, so it is included here.
+There are life lessons for us in it, so it’s included here.
 This story is the Fig Tree Cursed by Jesus and is included in two Gospels, Matthew 21:18 and Mark 11:12.
+CLICK to go directly there!

 Parable of the Fig Tree Matthew 24 32 35 (Budding Fig Tree)

-This Parable of the Budding Fig Tree meaning is that, just as there are signs in nature as to when the seasons will change (as in the budding of the trees), so too will there be signs before Christ’s second coming and final judgment.
+This Parable of the Budding Fig Tree tells us that just as there are signs in nature as to when the seasons will change (as in the budding of the trees), so too will there be signs before Christ’s second coming and final judgment.

 Jesus described what some of those signs would be: the sun will be darkened, and the moon will not give its light, the stars will fall from the sky, and the heavenly bodies will be shaken.
 (Matthew 24:29) He urges us to be aware and be ready.